MicrosoftDocs/VBA-Docs/api/Excel.Hyperlink.EmailSubject.md

 # Hyperlink.EmailSubject property (Excel)

-Returns or sets the text string of the specified hyperlink's e-mail subject line.
+Returns or sets the text string of the specified hyperlink's email subject line.
 The subject line is appended to the hyperlink's address.
 Read/write  **String** .

 ## Syntax